survivejs/react-book/manuscript/02_developing_with_webpack.md

 Faster development specific options, such as `cheap-module-eval-source-map` and `eval`, produce lower quality sourcemaps.
 All `eval` options will emit sourcemaps as a part of your JavaScript code.
 Therefore they are not suitable for a production environment.
 Given size isn't an issue during development, they tend to be a good fit for that use case.

 It is possible you may need to enable sourcemaps in your browser for this to work.
-See [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging) and [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) instructions for further details.
+See [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging), [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map), [IE Edge](https://developer.microsoft.com/en-us/microsoft-edge/platform/documentation/f12-devtools-guide/debugger/#source-maps), and [Safari](https://developer.apple.com/library/safari/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/ResourcesandtheDOM/ResourcesandtheDOM.html#//apple_ref/doc/uid/TP40007874-CH3-SW2) instructions for further details.

 T> If you want to generate sourcemaps for the build version (`npm run build`), attach `devtool: 'source-map'` declaration to its configuration section.
 There are other options too, but `source-map` is the most complete one.